Project Overview

 If Xcel does not achieve these targets, the city will have the opportunity to opt out of the franchise in 2023, 2025 and 2028.

-The potential agreement includes $33 million dollars in undergrounding investment by Xcel Energy, with approximately half of the investment being made in the first five years of the franchise.
-Undergrounding helps improve system reliability.
+The agreement includes a $33 million dollars investment in powerline undergrounding by Xcel Energy, with approximately half of the investment being made in the first five years of the franchise.
+Learn more about the city’s undergrounding work.

 Under the potential agreement, the city and Xcel would work together to achieve Boulder’s renewable energy target: 100% by 2030.
 The city and Xcel would work together to update Boulder’s electric grid, share data and develop innovative demonstration projects under the guidance of a community board.
 The parties have also committed to work collaboratively to change current regulations that limit innovation and local renewable development: